 Remember, when you’re using weed in edibles, you want to get every last piece of goodness provided by the plant; this means compounds such as THC and CBD, along with terpenes and flavonoids.
 The boiling points for all of these compounds varies markedly.
-Here are just a handful of examples (all temperatures are in Fahrenheit):
+Here are just a handful of examples:

 Flavonoid and Phytosterols

 - Beta-Sitosterol: 273.2 degrees Fahrenheit/134 degrees Celsius